righdforsa/lebp-stack/README.md

 ### trust the certificate (OSX)
 Trust your certificate in macOS Keychain Access
-You’ll need to tell your computer to trust the certificate authority since it’s not trusted by default.
+In order to connect to the api through the browser, (e.g. while running javascript in a web app project) you’ll need to tell your computer to trust the api webserver certificate since it’s not trusted by default.

 *TODO:* since this is a public repo and publicly available cert, telling your system to trust it is actually a pretty big security hole.
 We need to find a more reliable way to manage this that is workable for the community. (e.g. create a new cert during provisioning and save it in SECRET)